rzuehlsd/VT100-Terminal-on-Bare-Metal-Pi-Zero/README.md

 The 3D printable back plate features:

 - Mounting points for Raspberry Pi Zero adapter board
-- Cutouts for power, UART connections and sd card extension cable
+- Cutouts for power, UART connections and SD card extension cable
 - Compatible with 60% VT100 replica cases

-This back cover fits into the opening at the back of the VT100 case and has supports to connect the pcb (holes have to be drilled manuall to allow for small adjustments).
-There is also a support to hold the SD card extension to allow to change the SD card at the back of the case.
-The other openings fit the connectors on the adapter board and allow mountig of a small ON/OFF switch.
+This back cover fits into the opening at the back of the VT100 case and has supports to connect the PCB (holes have to be drilled manually to allow for small adjustments).
+There is also a support to hold the SD card extension to allow changing the SD card at the back of the case.
+The other openings fit the connectors on the adapter board and allow mounting of a small ON/OFF switch.

 <div align="center">
   <img src="images/back_panel.png" alt="back cover with mounting support" />